c2v4/Java-Collections-Overview/Readme.md

 ##Development:
 To ease the process of checking how does the presentation look like it is advised to use livereload.
 In order to do so please install it by running `sudo npm install -g browser-sync`.

-After installation simply run `npm serve`.
+After installation simply run `npm run serve`.